LucasNPrice/Imbalanced-Classification/README.md

   - Deep dense net model for training, testing, and evaluating.

 **metrics.py**
-  - Method for compting Focal Loss to over-emphasize minority classes.
+  - Method for computing Focal Loss to over-emphasize minority classes.

 Original data exploration and naive models in **dataExploration** folder.
   - **data_assurance.py**: understanding the problem.